memfault/interrupt/_drafts/hw_actors.md

 Interrupts are often used as a simple 'execution engine' in RTOS-less embedded systems.
 While it is better than loop-based solutions because of preemption, it may lead in worse latencies when complex processing is done in handlers directly.
 Many devices use interrupts for a variety of reasons, for example, communication devices use them to signal transmission completion, new data receiving, errors and so on.
 When the data is processed in handlers, it may block responses to other events, which  may be undesirable.
 Especially when communication protocol has timing constraints, like USB, where the host pings devices periodically.
 So it's a good idea to split interrupt handlers into several parts and keep interrupt code as short as possible to be able to respond to other incoming events.
 This approach may be a way to achieve such a split.
 Furthermore, it may also help with the processing of events from multiple sources and the utilization of multiple CPUs.
 Also, actors may be put in another environment, like a host computer, for testing purposes.

-But the article wouldn't be complete without discussing the drawbacks.
 The most significant disadvantage of the model is its requirement to redefine the task in terms of actors and messages (publish-subscribe model), which may be difficult.
 Just think about how to implement timeouts or waiting for a response before further message processing.
-Since the actor model relies on message allocations, it is less deterministic then fixed-memory solutions, like threads and semaphores.
+Since the actor model relies on message allocations, it is less deterministic than fixed-memory solutions, like threads and semaphores.
 When message pools are exhausted, it is uncertain how the handler should proceed.
 In other words, design patterns for the actor model are less known and may be more complex than their threading-based counterparts are.
+Nevertheless, this may be fixed sometime by utilizing 'async/await' features of modern languages like Rust and C++20.
+With async functions actor's code may be expressed in a more natural, sequential manner without the need to create state machines manually.

 ## Final thoughts